Southern Utah

 There is a campground at Hanksville, east of Capitol Reef, but one can easily camp along highway 24 between Hanksville and Capitol Reef

-The Grand Staircase National Monument is 1.9 million acres, so there is lots of opportunity to drive scenic dirt roads and hiking.
-The Staircase is best viewed from the south side of the Monument, one of the classic views is off Hwy 89A, south of Kanab, there is a pull-off called the Lefevre
+The Staircase is best viewed from the south side of the Monument, one of the classic views is off Hwy 89A, south of Kanab, there is a pull-off called "the Lefevre

-Look-out.
+Look-out".
 Arriving from the north, the real highlight is highway 12 between Boulder and Escalante.
 There is a visitor center in Escalante.
-A popular hike is into the slot canyon of Willis Creek: from Cannonville go south on the paved road

 and turn right at the sign for Kanab into road 500 until a Trail sign to the